-- 16.1 Any person who contravenes this Bylaw by doing an act that it forbids, omitting to do an act required to be done, or by failing to comply with the condition of a permit or an order imposed hereunder, commits an offence punishable upon summary conviction and is liable to a fine of not more than ten thousand dollars (\$10,000) and not less than the fines prescribed in Schedule B of this Bylaw, together with the cost of prosecution and any other penalty or order imposed pursuant to the Community Charter or the Offence Act as amended from time to time. - 16.2 Each tree that is unlawfully cut down, damaged or pruned without a tree permit, or that has been damaged contrary to the conditions of an approved tree permit, shall be deemed to be a separate and distinct offence. - 16.3 Each day that an offence against this Bylaw continues or exists shall be deemed to be a separate and distinct offence.
+Any person who contravenes this Bylaw by doing an act that it forbids, omitting to do an act required to be done, or by failing to comply with the condition of a permit or an order imposed hereunder, commits an offence punishable upon summary conviction and is liable to the maximum penalties that may be imposed pursuant to the Offence Act for each and every offence and not less than the fines prescribed in the Municipal Ticket Information Bylaw together with the cost of prosecution and any other penalty or order imposed pursuant to the Community Charter or the Offence Act as amended from time to time.
+(Bylaw 4893)

+- 16.2 Pursuant to section 17 of the Community Charter, if a person subject to a requirement set out in this bylaw fails to take the required action, the municipality may fulfill the requirement at the expense of the person and recover the costs incurred from that person as a debt.
+(Bylaw 4893) - 16.3 Each day that an offence against this Bylaw continues or exists shall be deemed to be a separate and distinct offence.